mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     can also be queried via the read() method, in which case the reconstruction filter is used to compute suitable interpolation weights.
-This is feature is useful for differentiable rendering, where we one needs to evaluate the reverse-mode derivative of the put() method.
+This is feature is useful for differentiable rendering, where one needs to evaluate the reverse-mode derivative of the put() method.

     .. py:method:: __init__(self, size, offset, channel_count, rfilter=None, border=False, normalize=False, coalesce=True, warn_negative=False, warn_invalid=False)